Agentic-Insights/codebase-context-spec/linters/typescript/README.md

 By adopting this convention, teams can ensure that both human developers and AI assistants have access to crucial contextual information, leading to better code understanding, more accurate suggestions, and improved overall development efficiency.

+For more detailed information about the Codebase Context Specification, please refer to the [main repository](https://github.com/Agentic-Insights/codebase-context-spec) and the [full specification](https://github.com/Agentic-Insights/codebase-context-spec/blob/main/CODEBASE-CONTEXT.md).

 ## 📦 Installation

 You can install the linter globally using npm: